Karis Shearer, PhD

 Ahlam Bavi.
 Ph.D.
 Digital Arts & Humanities Theme.
 (Co-supervision with Dr. Hussein Keshani).
 “Including Blind and Partially-Sighted Museum Visitors with 3D Printing.”

-Ahlam Bavi’s doctoral research is supported by a PRC Doctoral Fellow position.
+Ahlam Bavi’s doctoral research was supported by a PRC Doctoral Fellow position.
+She is currently Assistant Professor at University of Regina’s Department of Media Art and Performance

 Sarah Cipes.
 Ph.D.
 Digital Arts & Humanities Theme.
 “Canned Laughter: Technology and Gender in Audience Perception of Humour”